RohinMahesh/databricks_production_ml_system/README.md

 3. MLOps Service

 This ML System leverages the following technologies:
-1. PySpark for Data Engineering Services and Data Quality Validation Pipeline
+1. Delta Live Tables for Data Engineering Service and Data Quality Validation Pipeline
 2. Python for ML pipeline development and Drift Detection Pipeline
 3. MLflow for model artifact management
-4. Feature Tables for access to high-quality Analytics and Model Ready Data Sets in low latency
+4. Feature Store for access to high-quality Analytics and Model Ready Data Sets in low latency
-5. Great Expectations for Data Quality Validation
-6. EvidentlyAI for Drift Detection
+5. EvidentlyAI for Drift Detection

 ## Data Engineering Service

 The Data Engineering Service consists of 3 scheduled pipelines that performs ETL from the upstream data assets into downstream feature tables.
 In this system, the source-aligned data assets are in a Parquet format and the downstream data assets resulting from these pipelines are stored in a Delta format and in an Azure SQL Server table.

 Details for the Data Engineering Services and its components can be found in the "data_engineering_service" folder:
+1. Delta Live Table: following a Medallion Architecture, this component creates a Delta Live Table (DLT) that takes incremental data from upstream Parquet files, performs different expectations/validations for data quality, and creates a DLT for downstream consumption as an Analytics Ready Data Set (ARDS).
+This is scheduled to run on a daily cadence:
+    - create_data.py: creates upstream incremental data
+    - create_dlt.py: creates downstream ARDS from a DLT
-1. Offline Feature Table (FT) Pipeline: populates the offline feature store to create the Analytics Ready Data Set (ARDS).
+2. Offline Feature Table (FT) Pipeline: populates the offline feature store to create the Analytics Ready Data Set (ARDS) created from the Delta Live Table (DLT).
 This is updated using the following script and is scheduled to run on a daily cadence:
     - feature_store_training_daily.py
-2. Online Feature Table (FT) Pipeline: populates the online feature store to create the Model Ready Data Set (MRDS).
+3. Online Feature Table (FT) Pipeline: populates the online feature store to create the Model Ready Data Set (MRDS).
 This is updated using the following script and is scheduled to run on a daily cadence:
     - feature_store_training_daily.py
     - online_feature_table_daily.py